dogukandogru/project_euler_solutions/README.md

 # project_euler_solutions

-This repo contains the solution of hackerrank project euler problems.
+This repo contains the solutions of hackerrank project euler problems.